Houston Work Slip and Fall Accident Lawyer

 worker that slipped and fell on the job

 Did you get hurt on the job in Texas due to a preventable slip-and-fall or fall from height?
 If so, you have options to seek compensation for your injuries.
-In Texas, workers’ compensation benefits can cover your medical bills and some of your income losses.
 If someone other than your employer caused your injury, you might also have a case against them called a third-party injury claim.

-Filing these claims can be tricky, but the Houston workplace injury lawyers at Fibich, Leebron, Copeland & Briggs can guide you through the process.
-We can help you understand your rights, meet critical deadlines, and work to get the compensation you deserve.
-We can also handle talks with insurance companies so you can focus on getting better.
-Remember, prompt action is necessary to protect your rights after a work accident, so contact us now to arrange your free consultation session with a Houston workplace injury lawyer.
+The Houston workplace injury lawyers at Fibich, Leebron, Copeland & Briggs can guide you through the process.
+We can help you understand your rights, meet critical deadlines, work to get the compensation you deserve, and meet with insurance companies so you can focus on getting better.
+Contact us now to arrange your free consultation session with a Houston workplace injury lawyer.

 What Compensation Can I Recover After a Workplace Fall Injury?